linuxkit/virtsock/examples/README.md

 7,virtio-sock,guest_cid=3,path=/var/run`)

-In Docker mode everything is implied to be as it is configured by Docker 4 Mac.
+In Docker mode everything is implied to be as it is configured by Docker for Mac.
 This is the default but can be given explicitly with:

     macos$ ./hvgostress.darwin -s -m docker